 We’ve heard recently about everything from fake package delivery scams at home addresses to criminals posing as utility workers and showing up at people’s homes with the threat that they’ll turn off the power if they’re not paid.

-Don’t give out your home address info on social media!
+All the more reason not to give out your home address information on social media.

-Particularly around Mother’s Day, you see a lot of people putting up pictures of their mother and tagging her in the photo.
+Every Mother’s Day, we see people putting up pictures of their mother and tagging her in the photo.

 Some 14% of people say they list their mother’s maiden name on social media.

-But don’t you do it!
-Your mother’s maiden name is another key piece of info a crook needs to breach your identity and apply for credit in your name.
+But don’t do it!
+Your mother’s maiden name is another key piece of information a crook needs to breach your identity and apply for credit in your name.